nateriver520/gogo-cache/README.md

 ## What?

+gogo-cache is an in-memory key:value store/cache similar to memcached

-gogo-cache is a cache package, can suppot LRU and LFU algorithm.
-And more algorithm will on the way :)
+It can support LRU and LRU.
+In the future, we will support more :)

 The architecture of this project is base on this project [Node-Simple-Cache](https://github.com/hh54188/Node-Simple-Cache)